tinaswang/pypanda_docker/README.md

 ### New: Docker container for PyPanda

 Dockerfiles and associated files added.
+Uses ubuntu Docker image.

 ### From: https://github.com/davidvi/pypanda